ManosMorf97/Video-Club-WebApp/README.md

 1) We run the file MoviesApplication.java .&nbsp;
 2) Afterwards we open our browser on localhost:8080 and connect to our account,or create if we do not have one.&nbsp;
-3) Then we type on our browser localhost:8080/Welcome.
-I could not accomplish redirection after log in (for now).&nbsp;
-4) Then we can search movies and store them to our bookmarks
+3) Then we can search movies and store them to our bookmarks

 ## How the app works
 ### Backend